 Helping Indigenous business stay in business

 To ensure the long-term success of these businesses, the ALC can now offer real and tangible support, beyond simply providing financial ‘bailouts’.
-There are four positions within the Land Council that will fall under the Royalty Development Unit.
+There are four positions within the Land Council that fall under the Royalty Development Unit.
 These cover the following business areas:

 Business development – assist in developing business plans, strategy, budgets, reports to ALC etc

 Accounting Services – providing all aspects of financial operations and compliance.

 Governance – specialized ORIC compliance work, meetings, minutes, reports.

 HR – dealing with workplace issues, contracts, policies, dispute resolution.